-In the VR Objects View Inspector, clicking on the Render icon displays the specific rendering parameters or Inspector Menu > Render.
+In the VR Objects View Inspector, clicking on the Render icon displays the specific rendering parameters.

 In the drop down menu choose one of the rendering engines names, White Model, Physical Engine, displays the according parameters.

 White Model: All materials dressed with Shaders or textures are assigned to a unique diffuse white color; reflections will be ignored.
 The color of the heliodon, the lights, the shadows, the background and the foreground are taken into account.